yulesa/glaciers/README.md

 ### Examples

-Some initial ABIs, an abi_df database (only events), and a raw log file are provided as examples.
+A small abi_df database and a raw log file are provided as examples in the repo.
+If you want to use a larger ABI DB, you can download this [ABI DB from Sourcify](https://github.com/yulesa/sourcify_abis).

-1. Add new ABIs to the abi_database folder.
+1. Add some new ABIs to the abi_database folder.
 New ABIs need to be json files and have the file name as a valid contract address.
 2. Add raw logs files to the logs folder.
 3. Run glaciers as a CLI:
 ```bash